daronphang/programming-resources/databases/SQL/tables/crud.md

 SERIAL columns do not need to be provided a value.
 Inserted row values must match up for the table including constraints.

+For SQL Server, it allows a maximum of 1000 inserts per statement.
+If using database cursors, executemany() is preferred over execute().

 ```sql
 INSERT INTO account(username, passwword, create_on)
 VALUES('Jose', '1234', CURRENT_TIMESTAMP),